sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/IshwaryaVaradarajanWiki.md

 Week7 (11/21/2017)
 1) Integrated the various game modules for level 1 by having team meetings and discussions to avoid confusion and prevented scattered work place or unnecessary movement of people.

+Week8 (11/18/2017)
+1) Integrated the game modules for level 2 by having team meetings with developers of the concerned modules to avoid unnecessary movement of people.